planetfederal/desktop-documentation/installers/source/README.rst

 Boundless Desktop |version|
 ===========================

 Boundless Desktop is a software package prepared by Boundless Spatial and composed of open-source geospatial client-side tools.
-The current version (|version|) includes:
+The current version (|release|) includes:

 .. only:: win